wh0o7/TelegramMusicStatus/README.md

 - `AimpWebSocket` 🎧: Set AIMP WebSocket settings.

+- `LastFmApi`: Set LastFm api settings.

 ## Spotify Application Registration 🎶

 To blend in with Spotify, create an app on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications).
 Get your Client ID and Client Secret for `SpotifyApp` setup.

+## Last.fm Application Registration 🎵

+To integrate with Last.fm, you'll need to create an application on the [Last.fm Developer Account Registration](https://www.last.fm/api/account/create) page.
+Once registered, you'll receive your API key for `Last.fm` setup.
+This key will allow your application to access Last.fm's API for various music-related functionalities.

 ## Telegram Application Registration 💬